dereuromark/cakephp-expose/README.md

 Simplicity
 - Code changes from AIID exposure to UUID lookup should be minimal for all public endpoints.
+- The default shortener provided makes the UUIDs also only 22 chars long concise strings.

 ### Why UUIDs
 This replaces [Hashid](https://github.com/dereuromark/cakephp-hashid) as a more explicit approach which has several advantages: